tve/node-red-vue/README.md

 The Vue app has its own node_modules, which are used to load dev tools as well as build a packaged vue application.

+## Internals

+This plugin leverages primarily 4 libraries:

+- The Vue run-time is loaded into the flow editor, it drives the reactive rendering and manages the components
+- The Vue compiler is used to compile the `.vue` files into javascript, this happens in the Node-RED run-time at start-up
+- ES-module-shims is a library that facilitates dynamic loading of modules and is extensively used to load the Vue components, the Vue run-time, and any other dependencies into the flow editor
+- Master.CSS is used to make it easier to style HTML elements without using traditional style sheets.
+It's similar to TailwindCSS but takes it to the next level and weighs in at a fraction of the size and implementation complexity.

+The starting point for a node that uses a Vue template is:

+- the traditional node `.js` file that gets loaded into the run-time
+- a `.vue` "template" file that replaces the traditional node `.html` file
+- optionally some components in a `components` subdir

+When Node-RED starts up:

+- it loads the node-red-vue plugin, which initialises things
+- it loads the `.js` file and that calls createVueTemplate in the node-red-vue plugin
+- the plugin looks for the `.vue` file and compiles it into a javascript module, plus the HTML template with the `<input>` tags for all the properties of the node, plus the text for the help panel.
+- the plugin then inserts these three pieces into the Node-RED node registry so they get shipped to the flow editor as if they had come from a traditional `.html` file

+When the flow editor starts up:

+- the compiled javascript module gets executed, which causes the node type to be registered with a descriptor (node name, category, number of inputs, etc.) that was auto-generated from the Vue component definition
+- the descriptor also contains a generated oneditprepare function that calls into the plugin to load the Vue component and render it in the edit pane

+In the flow editor, when a user clicks on a node to edit it:

+- the flow editor calls oneditprepare, which calls into the node-red-vue plugin
+- a Vue "app" is created and mounted in the edit pane, it is fed the current value of the node properties as (properly typed) props
+- when a property value is edited by the user, the Vue component must emit an event (that's a Vue event that propagates up the hierarchy) with the new value
+- this event is processed by the plugin and the new value is saved in a temporary object
+- when the user clicks "Done", the plugin is invoked via oneditsave and saves the temporary object into the node properties
+- if the user clicks "Cancel", the plugin is invoked via oneditcancel and the temporary object is discarded
+- in either of the two exit cases the Vue app is unmounted and deleted
+- if, during the editing of the node, the user chooses to create or edit a config node then the Vue app is hidden but remains alive so internal state is preserved
+- if the config node also uses Vue then the same process is followed and more than one Vue app ends up being active at a time

+If the user edits the `.vue` file:

+- the plugin detects the change and recompiles the `.vue` file, it then sends a notification to any connected flow editors, which load the new version of the component
+- the new version is currently just loaded and the user has to close the edit pane and re-open it to see the changes (further improvement planned...)
+- the node type definition (e.g. the list of properties) cannot be changed this way, this is a limitation of the flow editor.)
+- additional components used by the main Vue component are loaded into the flow editor using the same mechanism (they are sent in bulk at start-up and they can similarly be dynamically updated)